manatools/dnfdragora/README.md

 # dnfdragora #

-dnfdragora is a dnf front-end, based on rpmdragora from mageia i (original rpmdrake) perl code.
+dnfdragora is a dnf front-end, based on rpmdragora from mageia (original rpmdrake) perl code.

 dnfdragora is written in python and uses libYui, the Suse widget abstraction library